thartbm/BIDSifier/README.md

 - "sub-<ID>_task-<task>_calib-<type>.csv"

 This means that for each task, there would be 4 files: 1) color calibration, 2) blind spot mapping and the behavioral responses for 3) the left hemifield and 4) the right hemifield.

+## TSV files within BIDS

+Column names: lower case, with underscores, separated by tabs

+UTF-8 encoding

+Numbers use periods for fractions and possible e or E for scientific notation